YagoAM/Modelling-pedestrian-behaviour-using-swarm-techniques/README.md

 Welcome to the repository for the code accompanying the article "Modelling Pedestrian Behaviour Using Swarm Techniques," published in the IEE Latin America Transactions.

 This work presents a microscopic model where pedestrian behavior is characterized by a set of forces.
 Each force represents a different aspect of pedestrian movement, aiming to create a virtual environment for training and testing control systems in collaborative robots or autonomous vehicles.

-The model utilizes algorithms for flocking, pathfinding, dynamic obstacle avoidance, and wall avoidance to calculate these forces, ensuring a realistic simulation of pedestrian interactions and navigation.
+To meet the modelling requirements, the system employs various algorithms, such as "flocking" which simulates the coordination and formation of groups, "pathfinding" which enables agents to discover optimal routes within a given space, and algorithms specialized in avoiding walls and dynamic obstacles.
+These components collaborate to accurately depict how crowds move and react in different environments and situations.

 ![GraphicalAbstract](https://github.com/YagoAM/Modelling-pedestrian-behaviour-using-swarm-techniques/assets/50001054/733c32ed-9836-495e-9f88-8c8878da43ad)

+*Index Terms*—Swarm algorithms, Crowd simulation, Pathfinding, Pedestrian modeling, NPCs, Obstacle avoidance, Crowd dynamics, Flocking, Environment modeling, Autonomous agents, Path planning.

 ## Usage
 This implementation of the algorithm has been done in Processing, a development environment and programming language based on Java​​.
 To execute it, open the Code/main.pde file in the Processing IDE and run it.